diskoverdata/diskover-docs/source_files/search_syntax.md

 - If only typing **jpg** in the search bar, the results would include all files with **.jpg** extension, but could also return a file with the name **montage_jpg_png_images.gif**

+___
+### Golden Rules When Searching

+1. Expand your results.
+1. Validate your results as you go and make sure that you are not missing any files.
+1. Readjust your querie if needed.